MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authz-group-entra-id.md

 1. In the app's registration screen, select the **Token Configuration** blade in the left to open the page where you can configure the claims provided tokens issued to your application.
 1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
 1. Select `Security groups` **or** the `All groups (includes distribution lists but not groups assigned to the application)` option.
 Choosing both negates the effect of `Security Groups` option.
 1. Under the **ID** section, select `Group ID`.
-This will result in Azure AD sending the [object id](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the **groups** claim of the [ID Token](https://learn.microsoft.com/entra/identity-platform/id-tokens) that your app receives after signing-in a user.
+This will result in Microsoft Entra ID sending the [object id](https://docs.microsoft.com/graph/api/resources/group?view=graph-rest-1.0) of the groups the user is assigned to in the **groups** claim of the [ID Token](https://learn.microsoft.com/entra/identity-platform/id-tokens) that your app receives after signing-in a user.

 #### Configure your application to receive the `groups` claim values from a **filtered set of groups** a user may be assigned to

 ##### Prerequisites, benefits and limitations of using this option

 1. This option is useful when your application is interested in a selected set of groups that a signing-in user may be assigned to and not every security group this user is assigned to in the tenant.
 This option also saves your application from running into the [overage](#groups-overage-claim) issue.
-1. This feature is not available in the [Azure AD Free edition](https://azure.microsoft.com/pricing/details/active-directory/).
+1. This feature is not available in the [Microsoft Entra ID Free edition](https://www.microsoft.com/security/business/microsoft-entra-pricing).
 1. **Nested group assignments** are not available when this option is utilized.

 ##### Steps to enable this option in your app